Pubs & Clubs

 The bar counter panelling in the main bar area looks inter-war, but the counter top is certainly modern and there is no bar-back.
 Remnants of partitions which previously sub-divided the U-shaped space around the bar into four small rooms survive, with that on the right still containing a lovely etched and glazed panel.

-There is also a former publican's office, now used as a wine store, with a number of decorative etched and frosted glass panels (one of which is a transfer replica) is still in situ.
+Still in situ is a former publican's office, now used as a wine store, with a number of decorative etched and frosted glass panels (one of which is a transfer replica).
 There is a good wooden mantelpiece over the fireplace (now blocked off) in the left-hand side of the room.
 A front entrance vestibule on the left has etched panels indicating Saloon and Lounge with floral decoration.

-The former billiard room to the rear is lit by a spectacular large rectangular skylight, and is subdivided by cast-iron arched brackets with a possibly unique wooden panelled border, carved with brightly painted cherubs and swags.
+The former billiard room to the rear is lit by a rectangular and spectacularly large skylight.
+This is subdivided by cast-iron arched brackets with a possibly-unique wooden-panelled border, carved with brightly painted cherubs and swags.
 The room has another good carved fire surround with modern tiles, and, as in the bar, some plaster has been hacked off the walls exposing the brickwork.

 General information about historic pub interiors